hitmain13/passport-login-register/README.md

 # passport-login-register
-A login/register system using Passport and API REST + Node.js + Express-session middlaware with encrypt password authentication (bcrypt).
+A login/register system using Passport and API REST + Node.js + Express-session middlaware with encrypt password authentication (bcrypt), saving all users on Mongo clusted database.
+Front-end using bootstrap (bootswatch) + fontAwesome and .ejs.